deckardai/deckard-walkthrough/README.md

 * It does not distract you from writing code-- you have them when you need it.

 ## Make your documentation talk
-Justwalk is an open format for documenting source code, which you can then browse using Deckard.
-It allows both you and other developers working on the same project to understand it much faster.
+Justwalk is a YAML-based open format for documenting source code, which you can then browse using Deckard.
+It allows both you and your teammates to understand it much faster.
 You document a file or a directory, and others can immediately see and discuss it in Deckard.
+You turn your knowledge into discussable insights associated with files or directories, and see them only when you work on those files/directories.

 It's very simple!